bayesianbrad/machine-learning-flight-rules/README.md

 ### Mixed/half precision training

 Mixed or half precision training lets you train on larger batch sizes and can speed up your training.
+Take a look at [this](https://discuss.pytorch.org/t/training-with-half-precision/11815) if you want to simply use half precision training.

 #### What is the difference between mixed and half precision training?